-IPM is planning to conduct an open-label extension (OLE) follow-on study called DREAM that would provide previous Ring Study participants with the dapivirine ring and help answer critical questions about the product and its use while it is under regulatory review for licensure.
-NIAID, the primary NIH institute that funds MTN, will be convening a panel of experts to provide advice on a possible similar OLE study called HOPE that would provide the dapivirine ring to former ASPIRE participants.
+IPM is conducting an open-label extension (OLE) follow-on study called DREAM that provides previous Ring Study participants with the dapivirine ring and help answer critical questions about the product and its use while it is under regulatory review for licensure.
+NMTN is conducting a similar OLE study called HOPE that provides the dapivirine ring to former ASPIRE participants.
 It is our expectation that knowledge of the ring’s safety and efficacy could help encourage its use, as seen in oral PrEP OLEs.

 When would DREAM and HOPE start?
 Who would participate?

 IPM and MTN launched DREAM and HOPE in July 2016, enrolling former Ring Study and ASPIRE participants, respectively, who have remained HIV-negative and meet other eligibility criteria.

 What other studies of the dapivirine ring are you conducting?